zuzavop/image-searcher/docs/README.md

 without changing the settings.
 Therefore, they are stored in identically named files unless otherwise defined.
 Therefore, clean the resulting folder from all such files before starting preprocessing.

+If any file or folder names are changed, it is necessary to overwrite their names in [the Logger](../gasearcher/gas/logger.py) and [Loader](../gasearcher/gas/data.py) class codes for the software to function properly.

 ## Log processing

 [The Evaluator class](../src/evaluator.py) can be used to evaluate other models.
 In the current setup, it processes [the log](../gasearcher/static/data/log.csv) used directly by GASearcher and stores the results in a folder created directly by the helper scripts.
-A basic graph is then created that compares the basic six models.
+A violin plot is then created that compares the basic six models.
 All paths can be redefined at the end of the file containing [the Evaluator class](../src/evaluator.py).